thjsal/unix-intro/unix.md

 ## BONUS:
 6. SSH to linux.utu.fi with your username (if not already inside)
-7. Check how many users there are online using irssi
+7. Check how many users there are online (using e.g. irssi)
     - use w to list users
     - use grep to filter for specific words (don't forget piping)
     - check grep manual for counting the hits